love. week five.

 Bravo, Socrates.
 Bravo.

 Well, I have many reservations (like, for example, his focus on beauty, desire, ascension, immortality, etc.) but maybe I’ll just stop writing at this point and let Socrates have the last word.
-He’s certainly earned that much.
+He’s certainly earned it.